junsklee/cubrid-testtools/CTP/builder_tester/docs/MULTI_NODE_TESTING.md

 ```

 ### Tester Logs
-Each tester will show when it downloads packages:
+Each tester will show when it downloads packages and serves logs:
 ```
 [INFO] Build package is a URL: http://10.0.0.5:8089/download/build/cubrid_6ea587e.tar.gz [INFO] Downloading build package from: http://10.0.0.5:8089/download/build/cubrid_6ea587e.tar.gz